pingcap/tidb-operator/docs/api-references/docs.md

 </td>
 <td>
 <em>(Optional)</em>
-<p>MetadataConfig configures the sending of series metadata to remote storage.</p>
+<p>MetadataConfig configures the sending of series metadata to remote storage.
+Only valid in Prometheus versions 2.23.0 and newer.</p>
 </td>
 </tr>
 <tr>